-If the aura symptoms only occur in one eye, which are usually intense and include diminished vision or temporary blindness (lasting up to an hour)you may be experiencing a retinal migraine.
+If the aura symptoms, which are usually intense and include diminished vision or temporary blindness (lasting up to an hour), only occur in one eye, you may be experiencing a retinal migraine.
 Because the cause of this type of migraine is a problem with the retina itself, such as diminished blood flow, it could cause permanent blindness.
-Certain foods, liquids, medical conditions, tobacco use, altitude and other lifestyle activities and health issues can increase the chance of developing retinal migraine.
+Certain foods, liquids, medical conditions, tobacco use, altitude, and other lifestyle activities and health issues can increase the chance of developing retinal migraine.

 What else causes you to see spots?

 Although it’s uncommon, you could also be seeing spots due to: